Sulis Hospital celebrates first anniversary of unique partnership with The Royal United Hospital NHS Trust.

 The Covid-19 pandemic has created a heightened appreciation for health and wellbeing, reinforcing the need to re-evaluate healthcare environments.
 The revolutionary Sulis Hospital embraces and uses nature in its built environment to enhance wellbeing and improve recovery times for patients.
 Originally designed by Foster and Partners, the hospital’s inherently flexible design has allowed the building to adapt to the changing needs of covid safe pathways and continue to deliver a holistic approach to healthcare.

-Sulis Hospital is the first private hospital in the UK where 100% of the shares are owned by an NHS Trust.
+Sulis Hospital is one of the first private hospitals in the UK where 100% of the shares are owned by an NHS Trust.
 The hospital’s private patient care model benefits all by allowing any additional income, earned through private care, to be reinvested in high-quality services for all patients at the two hospitals, Sulis and the RUH.
 The acquisition by the RUH has grown the hospital’s services, increasing capacity for both NHS and private patients.
 This is particularly important at a time of recovery for NHS waiting lists nationally.

 Simon Milner, Hospital Director Sulis Hospital said: “This is a new way of thinking in healthcare, benefiting all.
 Collaboration with the RUH NHS Trust has excellent benefits.
 The true value of our ability to preserve and contribute towards the NHS while at the same time offering the same high level of private patient care is being realised.
 We benefit in terms of governance and best practice while at the same time creating extra capacity to treat NHS patients.